SauravSuresh/Dogs-Vs-Cats-Classifier/README.md

 # Dogs vs Cats classifier using convolutional neural nets
-The dogs vs cats dataset is one of the first datasets that showed the advantages of using a convolutional neural network for computer vision tasks.
+The dogs vs cats dataset is one of the first datasets that showed the advantages of using a convolutional neural network for computer vision tasks. the dataset can be found here on [Kaggle](https://www.kaggle.com/c/dogs-vs-cats)

 **Resources Used**
 -Python 2.7